thraddash/thraddash.github.io/posts/2021-07-16-first-post.md

 # Create a simple github blog page without jekyll
+- simple is better, less prone to errors
+- no more requirements to keep package and modules up-to-date

 ## :scroll: Automate blog post with bash script
 <br/>